-234. Teacher training bursaries are available from the Welsh Government (Training and Development Agency for Schools in England) for eligible students on postgraduate courses which lead to qualified teacher status.
+230. Teacher training bursaries are available from the Welsh Government (Teaching Agency, an executive agency of the Department for Education (DfE), in England) for eligible students on postgraduate courses which lead to qualified teacher status (QTS).
 Students are eligible provided that they do not already hold qualified teacher status and are not employed as a teacher in a school or a FE or HE institution.
-As the bursary is non-taxable, under the "new system" the whole amount will be ignored when assessing student income.
+As the bursary is non-taxable, under the 'new system' the whole amount will be ignored when assessing student income.
 There is no longer the requirement to have a specific disregard in the Regulations.
 Further information about bursaries can be found at: